6. Pantluci

 Pantluci is intended to explore and challenge many linguistic

-of historical context to biological traits.
-It acts as a language
+historical context to biological traits.
+It acts as a language outside

-outside of the typical linguistic standards, and violates most re-
+of the typical linguistic standards, and violates most restrictive

-strictive proposed systems, so if it can be learned to uency then
+proposed systems, so if it can be learned to uency, then those

-those theories are likely inaccurate.
-While Pantluci is a project
+theories are likely inaccurate.
+While Pantluci is a project with

-with countless hours of work behind it, it is an art piece designed
+countless hours of work behind it, it is an art piece designed to ask

-to ask questions, not an experiment with continued independent
+questions, not an experiment with continued independent repro-

-reproduction designed to answer them.
-Additionally, it exists to
+duction designed to answer them.
+Additionally, it exists to explore

-be test the practicality of its weirdness, so there will never be an
+the practicality of its weirdness, so there will never be an ocially

-ocially supported prescribed standard for Pantluci.
-Speakers will
+supported prescribed standard for Pantluci.
+I hope speakers will

-be encouraged to speak how they feel best suits the language.
+be encouraged to speak how they feel best suits the language and

 This description of the language will not fully explain or docu-